6 Articles on Intervention

-My story is somewhat unusual, because I went further down the scale of addiction than many.
-But it is still a clear illustration of the power of intervention.
-In the first of this six-part series, I want to begin by telling you part of my story.
+My story is somewhat unusual because I went further down the scale of addiction than most.
+But it is still a clear illustration of the power of love and the power of a loving family intervention.
+In the first of this six-part series, I want to begin by telling you a bit of my story.

 After years of chronic alcoholism and drug addiction, I was unable to help myself in any way.
-Although I had been a national merit scholar, president of my high school student association, and head of the alter boys at St. Paul’s church, I was now homeless and penniless.
-I had a bleeding ulcer, a bleeding colon, and neuropathy of the legs.
-I was unable to eat solid food and I was sleeping under bushes in the city parks.
+Although I had been a national merit scholar, president of my high school student association, and head of the altar boys at St. Paul’s church, I was now homeless and penniless.
+I had a bleeding ulcer, a bleeding colon, and transient neuropathy of the legs.
+I was unable to eat solid food and I was sometimes sleeping under bushes in the city parks.

-But I still didn’t think that I had an alcohol or drug problem.
+But I still didn’t think I had an alcohol or drug problem.
 I just thought I had a little cash flow problem.
 Sitting on a park bench on a cold and rainy day, I thought: “If I can just get another twenty bucks together, everything will be all right.”

 In the end, suicide seemed like a logical solution.
-I didn’t understand that I had a disease, much less that effective treatment was available.
+I didn’t understand I had a disease, much less that effective treatment was available.
 All I could see was that I couldn’t go on, and that I couldn’t turn to my family and friends.
 I was alone in the world, bleeding internally, and wracked with pain.
 An old friend of mine had recently committed suicide, and it seemed like a good plan to me.
 I was twenty-six years old.

 A miraculous confluence of events prevented my death.
 I had resolved to kill myself in the same manner as my friend, and I had made all the necessary preparations, including renting a dingy flophouse room to insure privacy.
 The next day would be my last, and like any good alcoholic, I decided to give myself a one-man going away party.